Trail Conditions

 Backcountry Permits are required year round for all overnight trips in the park and they help us locate you in an emergency.
 Be sure to check the weather forecast, trail conditions, and closures beforehand.
 As always, leave a detailed itinerary with a friend or family member, including the date and time you plan to exit the backcountry.

-Keep wildlife alive and well by keeping your distance and your scented items stored properly.
-When given the opportunity to obtain human food, habituation occurs and can result in harm to the animal (natural inhabitant), even euthanization.
+Keep wildlife alive and well by keeping your distance and storing your scented items properly.
+When given the opportunity to obtain human food, habituation can occur and result in harm to the animal, even euthanization.
 Be a part of the prevention, not the problem.

 Current Trail Conditions